potix/belog/README.md

 }
 ```

-## custom handler
+## create custom handler

-*  create struct have handler interface
-  - name is struct name of custom handler
+- Your handler struct have to method of handler interface

 ```
 type Handler interface {